Border Clearance Levy

-Yachts and small craft entering New Zealand are technically subject to import clearance charges, Customs duty and goods and services tax (GST).
+Yachts and small craft entering New Zealand are subject to import clearance charges, Customs duty and goods and services tax (GST).

 Customs will generally make the length of the TIE match the duration of your visitor’s visa – or for 12 months – whichever is less.